Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

-Galileo had three big aspects to his professional life.
+Galileo had three big moments that defined his professional life.
 One was his studies on physics, another was the conflicts he had with people in academia and the clergy.
 This article will examine the astronomical work of his life and perhaps reveal new insights into the man who revolutionized science forever.

 One of the first mentions of astronomy by Galileo was in 1590 when he conveyed his belief in Copernicus’ work on heliocentrism.
 Galileo also references Kepler’s works as well.
 Upon hearing about this, Kepler urged Galileo to be more open about it politically and if need be move elsewhere if safety was a concern.
 Galileo never did move away, but slowly his views trickled out into his work.
 He might not have moved because of employment or because of his family of 3 children (Taylor 57-8).

-Galileo starts to write about astronomy.
-In one of his documents, he discusses many topics including geography, cosmography (or what we refer to as the latitude/longitude system), eclipses, and the phases of the moon.
+Galileo started to write about astronomy.
+In one of his documents, he discussed many topics including geography, cosmography (or what we refer to as the latitude/longitude system), eclipses, and the phases of the moon.
 The purpose of the work may seem confusing to modern readers, for Galileo wrote it in the old style of science, i.e. with no evidence or procedures but instead with crazy theories.
-But when we compare this work with Dialogues, which he would write later in his life and refute many of the concepts here, we almost feel like his sole intention was exposing people to these ideas just to show how the modern science technique was superior to crazy undefendable ideas (59-60).
+But when we compare this work with Dialogues, which he wrote later in his life, and refute many of the concepts here, we almost feel like his sole intention was exposing people to these ideas just to show how the modern science technique was superior to crazy undefendable ideas (59-60).

-Not too long after this, a big shift in stellar viewpoint occurred on October 10, 1604.
+Not too long after this, a big shift in the stellar viewpoint occurred on October 10, 1604.
 A new star seemed to appear in the sky and was even visible at times during the day.
 But according to Aristotelian cosmology, the universe was constant and unchanging, yet here was evidence that was contrary to that.
 Fortunately, the Aristotelians had a convenient explanation: it was simply an atmospheric disturbance.
 However, when scientists found it to have an immeasurable parallax, they realized that it was far away and not possibly something in the atmosphere.
 Galileo was not satisfied with this though.
 What was the nature of this new star?
 It had upset the balance of the heavens, and his curiosity took over.
-It would lead him to the use of an instrument that would aid in his most famous discoveries and ultimately to his legacy to science (60).
+This led him to the use of an instrument that aided in his most famous discoveries and ultimately to his legacy to science (60).

 That breakthrough was the telescope, something that is attributed to him but was actually developed by Hans Lippershey, a toy maker.
 It made use of refraction, or the bending of light rays, versus reflection via mirrors like modern telescopes.
 By gathering the light with the proper curvature and material for the lenses and by placing them at the appropriate distance from each other, distance objects could be magnified to several times their original size, allowing for study of distant (and seemingly small) points of light.
 After reading up on the lens work of Lipperkey, Galileo grounded and polished his own lenses and even worked at the design of the telescope to improve performance starting in June or July of 1609.
 Galileo’s design used a tube of lead and two lenses of differing radii of convergence with one convex and the other concave.
 Those lenses had their flat sides meeting each other.
 Not too long after Galileo built this telescope, he began to test it and make further improvements.
 And finally, in January of 1610, the telescope was pointed to the sky and the floodgates of knowledge were opened (Taylor 61-2, Brodrick 30).